Steve Jobs, the co-founder and CEO of Apple Inc., has died on October 5th 2011 at the age of 56.

 Your goal isn’t to make money

 Don’t focus on money.
-Build your brand and your audience first.
-Money will come as a consequence of the blogging work you do.
+Build your brand and your loyal audience first.
+This way you will become influential.
+You will become an authority in your field.
+A person people will trust, someone people will come to get answer to their questions.
+Money will come as a consequence of the blogging work that you do.

 Apple’s goal isn’t to make money.
 Our goal is to design and develop and bring to market good products.
 We trust as a consequence of that, people will like them, and as another consequence, we’ll make some money.